wso2/docs-is/en/identity-server/next/docs/guides/users/user-stores/configure-user-stores-for-scim2.md

 -   urn:ietf:params:scim:schemas:core:2.0:meta.lastModified
 -   urn:ietf:params:scim:schemas:core:2.0:User:userName

 Unless your user store is a JDBC user store, you need to map how these values are stored in your user store.
-This mapping can be done using the claim mapping setup in WSO2 Identity Server.
-You can find Active directory specific claim configurations when you [configure Active Directory user stores for inbound provisioning]({{base_path}}/guides/users/user-stores/configure-active-directory-user-stores-for-scim-2.0-based-inbound-provisioning/).
+This mapping can be done using the attribute mapping setup in WSO2 Identity Server.
+You can find Active directory specific attribute configurations when you [configure Active Directory user stores for SCIM 2.0]({{base_path}}/guides/users/user-stores/configure-active-directory-user-stores-for-scim2/).

-Now let's assume you have an AD userstore as the primary userstore and you have done the claim mappings for the SCIM attributes.
+Now let's assume you have an AD userstore as the primary userstore and you have done the attribute mappings for the SCIM attributes.

 Now suppose you need to add a secondary userstore, OpenLDAP.
-In this scenario, claim mappings done for AD may not be the same for OpenLDAP attributes.
-Therefore, it should be possible to map the claim attributes to the secondary userstore as well.
+In this scenario, attribute mappings done for AD may not be the same for OpenLDAP attributes.
+Therefore, it should be possible to map the attributes to the secondary userstore as well.
 Follow the instructions given below to do this.

 ---